HurlesGroupSanger/indelible/README.md

 #### 4. Database

 The **database** command generates the allele frequency and breakpoint database required for the next step – [Annotate](#5-annotate).
-If analysing a small amount of data, it is highly recommended to use the '-p' flag with this command to include breakpoints from the initial DDD study described in our [manuscript](#how-to-cite-indelible).
+If analysing a small amount of data, it is highly recommended to use the '--priors' flag with this command to include breakpoints from the initial DDD study described in our [manuscript](#how-to-cite-indelible).

 * `--f` : file of files to merge to generate split read "allele frequencies"